Moving to Thailand – First 30 Days in Thailand

 Foreigners sometimes find Thai style nightclubs to be a little boring because there is not much mingling.
 Groups of friends arrive together and huddle around a table to share a bottle of whiskey and mixers.
 Much to the horror of many foreigners, Thai people also tend to put ice cubes in their beer.

-If you’re new to Thailand, there’s no shortage of opportunities to meet new people.
+It can be quite daunting moving to Thailand, away from your creature comforts, friends and family.
+However, there’s no shortage of opportunities to meet new people.
 Facebook groups are a good place to start.
 In Chiang Mai, you’ll find many people posting in the Chiang Mai Digital Nomads and the Chiang Mai – What, Where, When groups.
 There are also dozens of Meetup groups in Chiang Mai centered around a wide variety of interests and hobbies.
 The Meetup groups for Bangkok are even more numerous.

 Hopefully you’ve got a better idea now of what you can expect with a potential move to Thailand in mind.
 Good luck with beginning the next exciting chapter to your life.